dekrus/Fallout2MechanicsMiniRework/README.md

   - Per-target damage reduction (percentage based on target's armor).
 - Hit and critical chance calculated separately for each target.
 - No extra ammo cost for alternate fire.
-- Insufficient Strength can knock the attacker down.
+- Insufficient Strength may cause knockdown from weapon recoil.

 **Plasma Weapons:**
 ![Secondary-Attack](images/PLASMA.gif)
 - Creates an explosion that damages all creatures within a configurable radius.
 - Damage falls off with distance from the blast center (configurable rate).
-- Alternate fire consumes 3 microfusion/small energy cells.
 - Critical chance calculated separately for each target.
 - Alternate attack consumes (2 x base attack cost, but no less than 3) energy cells.